Flux159/cassie-odm/README.md

 ----------
 Validations are a core part of Cassie's Object Data Model.
 Validations allow you to easily reject inserts and updates across all your models in javascript without ever hitting your database.
 Cassie comes with internal support for a "required" validation and also allows you to validate any field with a custom function.

-    //Requiring 'fname' not be null
-    var DogSchema = new Schema({
+    //Requiring that 'fname' is provided (is not null) var DogSchema = new Schema({
         'dog_id': {type: Number, primary: true},
         'fname': {type: String, required: true},